areasflavio/Financas-Nodejs/README.md

 - Upload CSV files.
 - Manual entry for values.
-- Cards that resume the income, outcome and the final balance.
+- Service that resume the income, outcome and the final balance.
 - Codebase is cover by tests with Jest and supertest.

 The application is built using Node.JS with Express framework.
 The database is